Those Were the Nights

 "Those Were the Nights" is a song recorded by Canadian country group Hunter Brothers.
 The song was written by Brad Rempel of High Valley with Jim Beavers and Lindsay Rimes.
-It was the fifth single off their debut album Getaway.
+It was the fifth single off the group's debut album Getaway.

 Background

 Ty Hunter of the Hunter Brothers described "Those Were the Nights" as "one of those songs that takes you back in time and really helps you remember the moments that you want to reflect on, the times that were positive, the times that may have shaped you to who you are today".

 Critical reception

 Nanci Dagg of Canadian Beats Media said that "the melody is upbeat and the brothers’ harmonies soar once again," describing the song as "a tune that will grab you then stick in your head from the moment you listen to it".
 Lauren Laffer of Sounds Like Nashville called the track "nostalgic," saying it "speaks to the essence of remembering where you came from and embracing the memories that will last a lifetime".